CZ-NIC/knot-resolver/daemon/README.rst

    :param boolean value: New value for the option *(optional)*
    :return: The (new) value of the option

-   If set, resolver will vary the order of resource records within RR-sets every time when answered from cache.
+   If set, resolver will vary the order of resource records within RR-sets.
    It is disabled by default.

 .. function:: user(name, [group])